Trust & Safety

 Access and sharing

 EchoVault is designed around invited access.
 You decide who can listen, who can read transcripts, and who can interact with the Echo.
 The goal is a controlled family space, not a public profile.
+We can also help remove invitations or pause access if family circumstances change.

 What we won't do